Enter the text that you wish to encode or decode:

 Tools for URL Encoding and Decoding

-There are numerous tools available online for encoding and decoding URLs:
+Many online tools help with encoding and decoding URLs:

 Diagram: URL Encoding Process